 Common Name: Leopard or Mountain Tortoise

-Description: Not indigenous to the reserve but have become a common site in picnic areas.
+Description: Not indigenous to the reserve but have become a common sight in picnic areas.
 Maximum adult size of these tortoises varies, generally reaching a size of 30 – 40 cm, weighing about 13kg.
 This tortoise has a moderately large head with a hooked upper jaw.
 The legs are well developed with five claws on each of the front feet and four on each hind foot.

 Distribution: They are widespread throughout the savannahs of Africa, from southern Sudan, Ethiopia and Somalia southward through East Africa to the Eastern Cape and Karoo, westward to southern Angola and Namibia.